Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-Here’s an example a resume letter:
+Here’s an example how to write a resume:

 Dear [Hiring Manager’s Name]

 I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced individual in [Your profession], I believe I would be the perfect candidate for this role.
+I am highly skilled and experienced person in your field I am convinced that I would be an ideal candidate for this opportunity.

-Thank you for considering my application.
-I am looking forward to getting in touch with you.
+Thank you for taking a look at my application.
+I am looking forward having a conversation with you.

 Sincerely,